aws-samples/digital-rf-signal-impairment-detection/README.md

 cd ../..
 ```

-Enter the docker container with the following
+Enter the docker container with the following to generate low SNR noise and phase noise impairments

 ```
 docker run -it --rm -v $PWD/data_generation:/temp/data gnuradio-image
 ```

-Now, within the container, run the following
+Now, within the container, run the following to generate compression (amplifier gain errors) files
+(QPSK only at this time)

 ```
 cd /temp/data/generator